Operational Spaces

 These spaces are real, necessary, and continuous, yet largely invisible within the urban image.

-Photographed in Brunswick, the neighbourhood I live in and move through daily, these operational spaces reveal the city as a living, self-adjusting organism.
+Photographed in Brunswick, the neighbourhood I move through daily, these operational spaces reveal the city as a living, self-adjusting organism.

 They accumulate time through layers of repair, decay, and adaptation.
 Boundaries between public and private blur, ownership becomes ambiguous, they invite a different kind of behavior and perception: people smoke, urinate, kiss, spray graffiti, or hide.
 Acts that do not belong to the front of the city but are essential to its functioning.

-Rather than depicting neglect as failure or decay as tragedy, Operational Spaces treats entropy as a neutral process: matter reorganising itself.
-Trash, broken surfaces, shallow soil, and spontaneous vegetation are not aesthetic statements but evidence of use, persistence, and survival.
+Operational Spaces treats entropy as a neutral process: matter reorganising itself.
+Trash, broken surfaces, shallow soil, and spontaneous vegetation are evidence of use and survival.

-By shifting attention from representation to operation, this work proposes a more honest portrait of place, one grounded not in how a city wants to be seen, but in how it actually lives.
+By shifting attention from representation to operation, this work proposes a portrait of place that is grounded in how a city actually lives.

 Previous